JosephYostos/Tigera-RKE/modules/joining-RKE-to-calico-cloud.md

-# Module 3: Joining EKS cluster to Calico Cloud
+# Module 3: Joining RKE cluster to Calico Cloud

-**Goal:** Join EKS cluster to Calico Cloud management plane.
+**Goal:** Join RKE cluster to Calico Cloud management plane.

 >In order to complete this module, you must have [Calico Cloud trial account](https://www.tigera.io/tigera-products/calico-cloud/).

 ## Steps

-1. Join EKS cluster to Calico Cloud management plane.
+1. Join RKE cluster to Calico Cloud management plane.

     Use Calico Cloud install script provided in the welcome email for Calico Cloud trial account.